Online Posterior Sampling with a Diffusion Prior: Related Work

-The closest related work on posterior sampling in diffusion models is \dps of \citet{chung23diffusion}.
-The key idea in \dps is to sample from a diffusion model posterior by adding the score of the likelihood of observations to it.
-In our notation, this is $\nabla \log p(h \mid \theta)$, where $p(h \mid \theta)$ is defined in \cref{ass:linear model likelihood,ass:glm likelihood}.
-Note that $\nabla \log p(h \mid \theta)$ grows linearly in $N$.
-Therefore, \dps becomes unstable as $N \to \infty$.
-See our empirical results in \cref{sec:synthetic experiment} and the implementation of \dps in \cref{sec:dps}, which was tuned to improve its stability.
-Other methods for posterior sampling in diffusion models have been proposed recently: a sequential Monte Carlo approximation for the conditional reverse process \citep{wu23practical}, a variant of \dps with an uninformative prior \citep{meng23diffusion}, a pseudo-inverse approximation to the likelihood of evidence \citep{song23pseudoinverseguided}, and posterior sampling in latent diffusion models \citep{rout23solving}.
-All of these methods rely on the score of the likelihood $\nabla \log p(h \mid \theta)$ and thus become unstable as the number of observations $N$ increases.
+Many other posterior sampling methods for diffusion models have been proposed recently: a sequential Monte Carlo approximation for the conditional reverse process \citep{wu23practical}, a variant of \dps with an uninformative prior \citep{meng23diffusion}, a pseudo-inverse approximation to the likelihood of evidence \citep{song23pseudoinverseguided}, and posterior sampling in latent diffusion models \citep{rout23solving}.
+All of these methods rely on the likelihood score $\nabla \log p(h \mid \theta)$ and thus become unstable as the number of observations $N$ increases.
 Our posterior approximations do not have this issue because they are based on the product of prior and evidence distributions (\cref{thm:linear posterior,thm:glm posterior}), and thus gradient-free.
 They work well across different levels of uncertainty (\cref{sec:experiments}) and do not require tuning.

-We also wanted to note that posterior sampling is a special from of guiding generation in diffusion models.
-Other approaches include conditional pre-training \citep{dhariwal21diffusion}, a constraint in the reverse process \citep{graikos22diffusion}, refining the null-space content \citep{wang23zeroshot}, solving an optimization problem that pushes the reverse process towards evidence \citep{song24solving}, and aligning the reverse process with the prompt \citep{bansal24universal}.
+We note that posterior sampling is a special form of inference-time guidance in diffusion models.
+Other approaches are conditional pre-training \citep{dhariwal21diffusion}, a constraint in the reverse process \citep{graikos22diffusion}, refining the null-space content \citep{wang23zeroshot}, solving an optimization problem that pushes the reverse process towards evidence \citep{song24solving}, and aligning the reverse process with the prompt \citep{bansal24universal}.